librairy/doc/deployment.md

 The only prerequisite to consider is to have installed [Docker-Compose v2](https://docs.docker.com/compose/) in your system.

 Once it is installed, you can create your own composition of **librairy** by deploying as docker containers as you need.

+It is recommended to create a `/librairy` folder as root where the rest of services are located.

 ### Base